Migration from Traditional Infrastructure

 REGION=${3:-"eu-west-1"}

-echo "Starting architecture as code migration testing for projekt: $PROJECT_NAME"
+echo "Starting architecture as code migration testing for project: $PROJECT_NAME"

 echo "Environment: $ENVIRONMENT"